mastcu/SerialEM/ReadMe.txt

-SerialEM is currently developed in Visual Studio 2010 with the v90 (VS 2008) platform toolset, which is required for it to run under Windows 2000 and XP below SP3.
-To compile it with VS 2010, change the platform toolset to v100 for each configuration being compiled.
-To compile it with VS2015, use the solution SerialEM14.sln.
+SerialEM is currently developed in Visual Studio 2015 with the v90 (VS 2008) platform toolset, which is required for it to run under Windows 2000 and XP below SP3.
+The solution can still be opened in VS 2010 and presumably with 2012 and 2013 too.
+To compile it with VS 2015 alone, use the v140 configurations.
+To compile with earlier versions, you must either have the V90 toolset or change the selected toolset for the configurations you want to build.

-There are 5 project configurations:
+There are 7 project configurations:
 Debug (Win 32 & x64)
    A Debug build that will start in the top source directory and read SerialEMsettings.txt there.